 • Reasoning gaps stay hidden until core rotations, when remediation is harder and more resource-intensive

 Medical and PA programs have long relied on exams, OSCEs, SP encounters, and preceptor evaluations to assess readiness.
 While each method plays an important role, they do not consistently surface clinical reasoning.
-For example, in one survey, only 42.7% of students reported that preceptor evaluations gave them insight into their clinical reasoning, reflecting the limits of episodic, context-dependent assessment rather than the quality of instruction itself.
+In one survey, only 42.7% of students reported that preceptor evaluations gave them insight into their clinical reasoning, reflecting the limits of episodic, context-dependent assessment rather than the quality of instruction itself.

 • Written assignments: measure knowledge, not reasoning processes